stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     tub is NOT separated from either by node(s): dysp  (p-value<0.01) The value of i is 1
     The value of j is 2
-    Target: 2
-    FUNCTION get_neighbors_from_dag.
-Node 2
-    Call from get_neighbors_from_dag.
-Node 3 is a child.
-    Call from get_neighbors_from_dag.
-Node 4 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 3 Call from get_neighbors_from_dag.
-We are evaluating the following child: 4 Neighbors of node 2: 3, 4

-    Target: 3
-    FUNCTION get_neighbors_from_dag.
-Node 3
-    Call from get_neighbors_from_dag.
-Node 2 is a parent.
-    Call from get_neighbors_from_dag.
-Node 5 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 5 Call from get_neighbors_from_dag.
-Node 1 is a potential spouse of node 3.
-    Neighbors of node 3: 1, 2, 5

-    Total Neighborhood:
-    1, 4, 5
     Potential separating nodes: 1 4 5
     There are 3 neighbor(s).
     Efficient Setup: 1 -> 2 | 2 -> 3 | k (True Vals): 1 (tub)